netinvent/npbackup/README.md

 In order to fully protect the AES key that is needed to support NPBackup, one can compile the program with Nuitka.
 Compiling needs restic binary for the target platform in `RESTIC_SOURCE_FILES` folder, files must be named `restic_{version}_{platform}_{arch}[.extension]` like provided by restic.net or [github](https://github.com/restic/restic)
 Linux binaries need to be made executable in the `RESTIC_SOURCE_FILES` folder.
+You can use `update_restic.sh` script in `RESTIC_SOURCE_FILES` to download binaries.

 You'll need to change the default AES key in `secrets.py`, see the documentation in the file itself.

+One you're setup, you need to install compilation tools, see `requirements-compilation.txt` file.

 Compile options are available in `compile.py`.